 The world has been hit by a pandemic that has shaken the foundations of capitalist society.
 In these uncertain times, it is more important than ever to think and discuss the ideas that will bring about the profound transformations that our societies need.

-In this spirit, across the month of May we will enjoy #RadicalMay — a varied and multilingual programme of round tables, talks and debates around the ideas that will transform the world to come.
+In this spirit, across the month of May, we will enjoy #RadicalMay — a varied and multilingual program of round tables, talks, and debates around the ideas that will transform the world to come.